APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: Discussion

-\mytitle{CPU Attention Task Pool for Enhanced Flexibility}Currently, for operational efficiency, APEX processes CPU attention requests in batches, handling all requests for a single layer within one iteration.
-Looking ahead, we propose the development of a CPU attention computation task pool.
-As new requests arrive, they could be dynamically added to this pool.
-The CPU could then service these tasks, potentially with a layer-wise prioritization scheme (e.g., processing from the final layer back to the initial layer, or another heuristic based on computational cost or data dependencies).
-Such a system would enable the CPU to handle tasks from multiple layers within a single processing iteration.
-This could significantly reduce CPU idle time and improve overall resource utilization.
-However, this advanced scheduling would necessitate additional memory for storing intermediate values (e.g., residuals, outputs) from different layer tasks, thereby increasing both engineering complexity and the system's memory footprint.
+\mytitle{CPU Attention Task Pool for Enhanced Flexibility} Currently, APEX processes CPU attention requests in batches, handling all requests for a single layer within one iteration.
+Looking forward, we propose a CPU attention computation task pool to allow finer-grained scheduling.
+As new requests arrive, they could be dynamically added to this pool, with the CPU servicing tasks according to a layer-wise prioritization scheme (e.g., processing from later layers first, or by heuristics based on computational cost or data dependencies).
+This approach would enable the CPU to process tasks from multiple layers within a single iteration, reducing idle time and improving overall utilization.
+The trade-off is that such advanced scheduling would require additional memory to store intermediate values (e.g., residuals, outputs) from multiple layers, increasing both engineering complexity and memory footprint.

-\mytitle{Improving Performance Predictability with Online Profiling}Our experiments revealed that offline profilers occasionally fail to accurately predict execution times for specific sequence lengths and batch sizes.
-These inaccuracies can negatively impact the efficiency of the CPU-GPU overlap, a core feature of APEX.
-For instance, if the actual CPU computation time exceeds the profiled prediction, the CPU can become a bottleneck, leading to GPU under-utilization.
-While comprehensive online profiling across all operational scenarios would likely incur prohibitive overhead, a more targeted approach is feasible.
-We envision implementing online profiling specifically for decode-intensive scenarios.
-In this context, the system could dynamically monitor CPU and GPU computation times.
-If the CPU computation time is observed to be consistently greater than that of the GPU for these decode tasks, APEX could then adaptively reduce the number of CPU-bound requests being processed concurrently, thereby rebalancing the workload to sustain optimal GPU utilization and overall throughput.